survivejs/webpack-book/manuscript/advanced_techniques/linting.md

 ### Connecting ESlint with *package.json*

-In order to integrate ESLint to a project, a couple of steps are needed.
 To get started, install ESLint as a development dependency:

 ```bash
 npm i eslint --save-dev